Illegal Lockouts & Utility Shutoffs in Wyoming: Your Rights and the Penalties Landlords Face

-In Wyoming, a landlord who wants you out has to go through the courts, period.
+In Wyoming, a landlord who wants a tenant out has to go through the courts.
 Even if you are behind on rent or your lease ended, your landlord cannot legally change the locks, pull the doors off, haul your belongings to the curb, or kill the heat, water, or power to push you out.
-These shortcuts are called "self-help" evictions, and Wyoming does not allow them for residential tenancies.
-The lawful route is a forcible entry and detainer (FED) eviction case filed in the local circuit court, where you get notice and a chance to be heard before anyone can lawfully remove you.
-If your landlord skips that and locks you out or shuts off utilities, you can ask a court to restore your possession and your service and to award you money damages.
-Because Wyoming's residential landlord-tenant statutes are relatively brief and the exact dollar figures and procedures can change, confirm the current sections with the court clerk or a Wyoming attorney before you rely on a specific number.
+These shortcuts are called "self-help" evictions, and Wyoming does not allow them against a tenant.
+The lawful route is a forcible entry and detainer (FED) eviction case in circuit court, where you get notice and a chance to be heard before anyone can lawfully remove you.
+The Wyoming Judicial Branch says it plainly on its own evictions self-help page: "Your landlord cannot lock you out after the 3 day notice.
+Your landlord must go to court in order to evict you," and "Only the Sheriff has the authority to physically remove you from your home."
+You do not have to take our word for any of this — Wyoming publishes its entire code free, and every section cited here is in the Legislative Service Office's official Title 1 statute PDF.

 What counts as an illegal lockout or shutoff in Wyoming

-The point of Wyoming's law is simple: a landlord may not bypass the court to force a tenant out.
+The rule is simple: a landlord may not bypass the court to force a tenant out.
 Conduct that crosses the line typically includes:

-Removing doors, windows, or your personal property to make the unit unlivable or to box you out.
+• Removing doors, windows, or your personal property to make the unit unlivable or to box you out.
+Only the sheriff may remove a tenant's possessions, and only after a court order (W.S.
+1-21-1211(a)).

-Refusing to fix or restore a service the landlord deliberately interrupted, or having the utility cut off in the landlord's name.
+• Refusing to restore a service the landlord deliberately interrupted, or having the utility cut off in the landlord's name.

 The penalties a Wyoming landlord can face